petersatsuse/azure-compute-docs/articles/virtual-machines/automatic-extension-upgrade.md

 # Automatic Extension Upgrade for virtual machines and scale sets in Azure

 Automatic Extension Upgrade is available for Azure Virtual Machines and Azure Virtual Machine Scale Sets.
-When Automatic Extension Upgrade is enabled on a virtual machine (VM) or scale set, the extension automatically upgrades whenever the extension publisher releases a new version for that extension.
+When Automatic Extension Upgrade is enabled on a virtual machine (VM) or scale set, Azure automatically monitors for new extension versions, assess the quality & safety of the new version, approves the version for rollout and then automatically upgrades all VMs using the extension.
+Azure upgrades all the VMs gradually following Safe Deployment Practices (SDP) to prevent bad version from causing outage and ensure high availabilty for applications.
+This gradual rollout can take 1-2 months to complete based on time required for assessment, the severity of the upgrade and the scale of VMs needed to be upgraded.

  Automatic Extension Upgrade has the following features:

-- Azure VMs and virtual machine scale sets are supported.
+- Azure VMs, virtual machine scale sets and [Arc VMs](/azure/azure-arc/servers/manage-automatic-vm-extension-upgrade) are supported.
-- Upgrades are applied in an availability-first deployment model.
+- Upgrades are applied in an availability-first deployment model following (Safe Deployment Practices)[/azure/well-architected/operational-excellence/safe-deployments] (SDP).
-- For a virtual machine scale set, no more than 20% of the scale set VM upgrades are in a single batch.
-The minimum batch size is one VM.
+- For a virtual machine scale set, by default, no more than 20% of the scale set VMs are upgraded in a single batch.
+This batch size can be changed by defining [VMSS Rolling Upgrade Policy](/azure/virtual-machine-scale-sets/virtual-machine-scale-sets-configure-rolling-upgrades).
+- For Azure VMs & Arc VMs, no more than 20% of the VMs are upgraded in a single batch.
+This batch size cannot be changed.
+- All failed upgrades are automatically rolled back to try and bring the VM back to healthy state.
+- All upgrades are rebootless.
+Therefore VM does not need a reboot after the upgrade.
-- All VM sizes and both Windows and Linux extensions are compatible.
+- All VM sizes are supported.
+- Both Windows and Linux extensions are compatible.
-- Automatic upgrades are optional at any time.
+- Automatic upgrades are enabled by default starting API version `2025-04-01`.
-- Virtual machine scale sets of any size are enabled.
 - Each supported extension is enrolled individually.
 You can choose which extensions to upgrade automatically.
-- All public cloud regions are supported.
+- All public, sovereign and airgapped cloud regions are supported.

 ## How does Automatic Extension Upgrade work?

-The extension upgrade process replaces the existing extension version on a VM whenever the extension publisher publishes a new version of the same extension.
-The health of the VM is monitored after the new extension is installed.
-If the VM isn't in a healthy state within five minutes of the upgrade completion, the extension version rolls back to the previous version.
+The extension upgrade process removes the existing extension on a VM and reinstalls the extension with the new version.

-A failed extension upgrade is automatically retried.
-A retry is attempted every few days automatically without user intervention.
+1. When the extension publisher publishes a new version of the same extension, Azure detects the new version and starts a quality assessment process.
+This process validates the version for security, quality and safe upgrades without failures.
+The version is approved for rollout once it passes the assessment.
+2. Azure starts with one region or zone (Rollout starts from canary region) and once it is completely upgraded, it moves to the next region or zone.
+3. Within a region/zone, Azure groups VMs into smaller batches (based on default or rolling upgrade policies) and upgrades one batch at a time.
+Azure moves to the next batch once the previous batch is successfully upgraded.
+4. Azure monitors for VM and App health (using App health extension) after the upgrade to detect failures.
+If the VM isn't healthy within five minutes of the upgrade, the upgrade is rollback and previous version of the extension is installed.
+The upgrade is automatically retried after some time without needing customer intervention.

-### Availability-first updates
+### Availability-first Upgrades

 The availability-first model for platform-orchestrated upgrades ensures that availability configurations in Azure are respected across multiple availability levels.